kubeshop/testkube-docs/docs/articles/vault-install.md

 :::warning

-For simplicity this guide is using the same key-value secrets engine to hold the CA certificate, but in all likelyhood CA certificate would come from a PKI secrets engine in Vault.
+For simplicity, this guide uses the same key-value secrets engine to hold the CA certificate, but in all likelihood CA certificate would come from a PKI secrets engine in Vault.

 :::